-Within our research theme of infection, immunity and inflammation is the research into antibiotic resistance, Ebola, and bovine tuberculosis.
+Within our research theme of infection, immunity and inflammation is the research into antibiotic resistance, vaccines, and sepsis.

 Antibiotic resistance is an increasing concern that affects everybody and is stated as being as big a threat to global health as climate change.
 So much so, that World Antibiotic Awareness Week was set up to raise awareness of the issue.